drogue-iot/blog.drogue.io/content/draft-from-device-to-cloud/index.md

 # Sending the data

-To verify that the end to end is working, Open the [Drogue Cloud Sandbox](sandbox.drogue.cloud) in your browser and go to the 'Spy' page, where you can watch all telemtry being sent (filter by your application id to avoid too much traffic).
+To verify that the end to end is working, Open the [Drogue Cloud Sandbox](https://sandbox.drogue.cloud) in your browser and go to the 'Spy' page, where you can watch all telemetry being sent (filter by your application id to avoid too much traffic).

-To send the data, we flash the device using _cargo embed_.
+To send the data, we flash the device using `cargo embed`.
 This will open the debug console for the device, so we can see what's going on:

 ![Drogue Console](drogue-device-console.png)

 The example is made for the BBC micro:bit attached to a RAK811 LoRa board over UART.
-To join the network, we push the 'A' button on the micro:bit.
-To send data, we push the 'B' button.
+To join the network, we push the <kbd>A</kbd> button on the micro:bit.
+To send data, we push the <kbd>B</kbd> button.

 Once data is sent, the telemetry should find its way to the drogue console: